VismaLietuva/simoona/src/api/README.md

 ## SMTP Client Setup

-Simoona uses email sending services to send its user various important and optional notifications.
-If you don't set up the mailing service users won't be able to receive these notifications, it's especially important to set it up if local sign-up/sign-in system is being used (by default it is), because the system uses email service to send information about verifying email addresses and resetting passwords.
+Simoona uses email sending services to send its users various important and optional notifications.
+If you don't set up the mailing service, users won't be able to receive these notifications.
+It's especially important to set it up if local sign-up/sign-in system is being used (by default it is), because the system uses email service to send information about verifying email addresses and resetting passwords.
 For development purposes the easiest way to set up SMTP Server is to use [MailTrap](https://mailtrap.io/).
 For sending emails to their destinations we recommend services like [SendGrid](https://sendgrid.com/).

 Follow these steps to configure mail sending service in Simoona: